-5.14 The PRA would not usually expect firms to assume that new illiquid assets could be purchased in stress.
+5.17 The PRA expects firms to give careful consideration to the types of assets that could be purchased in stressed conditions, in particular whether less liquid assets could be purchased.
 In the PRA's view, completing such transactions is likely to be particularly difficult in stress conditions and within the required timescales.